Women in Technology @ DAC

 For more information on women in technology events at DAC or to be part of DAC’s diversity and inclusion committee for 2025, please contact Michelle Clancy Fuller at Michelle.Clancy@Cayennecom.com.

-Nominations Now Open for Marie R. Pistilli Women in Electronic Design Award
+2025 Marie R. Pistilli Women in Electronic Design Achievement Award Winner

 The Marie R. Pistilli Women in Electronic Design Award is a prestigious annual honor that recognizes individuals who have visibly helped to advance women in electronic design.
 The award is named for the late Marie R. Pistilli, former organizer of DAC, who placed a high value on equality, diversity, and acceptance.